hardin47/website/Math158/Notes/05b-smooth.md

 #### Knots {-}

 Knots can be placed uniformly or at places where the function is expected to change rapidly.
 Most often the number of knots is set and the software places them uniformly.
 The number of knots is directly related to the degrees of freedom of the model, so setting the degrees of freedom also sets the number of knots.
-Ideally, a method such as dross validation will be used to optimize the number of knots.
+Ideally, a method such as cross validation will be used to optimize the number of knots.

 #### degrees of freedom {-}

-Note that we can fit the model based on placing the knots or based on the number of knots (specified by degrees of freedom which places `df-1` internal knots).
-The number of knots will be `df-1`.
+Note that we can fit the model based on placing the knots or based on the number of knots (specified by degrees of freedom which places `df-degree` internal knots).
+Consider the following call to our model.
+The number of knots will be `df-degree`, here, 7 knots.
+In the `bs()` function, `df+1` is the number of coefficients in the model.